omegacen/conda-depgraph/README.rst

 Installation
 ============

-I recommend installing ``conda-depgraph`` in its own environment:
+It is recommended to install ``conda-depgraph`` in its own environment:

 .. code-block:: console

    $ conda create -n depgraph -c omegacen conda-depgraph
-   $ conda activate depgraph

-Installing it in the ``base`` environment might work but I haven't tested it.
+Installing it in the ``base`` environment will work, but then you'll have to be sure that ``java`` is available in ``$PATH``.

 Usage
 =====

-After installation, a new Conda command, ``depgraph``, is available:
+After installation and activation of the environment, a new Conda command is
+available:

 .. code-block:: console